sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 The idea is to auto-generate most of the components on the host OS based on *manifest* provided by SONiC Package.

-The scope of this document is limited to SONiC compatible Docker images only.

 ### Built-In SONiC Packages

 Every SONiC Docker image can be converted to be a SONiC Package, although a subset of SONiC Dockers will be converted to be a SONiC Package at first phase.